finomen/nf-blog/content/posts/network.md

 ```

-### Create secrets
+### Create Secrets

-To managed devices, terraform user will be created with password stored in Google secret manager.
+For managed devices, Terraform users will be created with passwords stored in Google Secret Manager.

-To do this we need one more input variable in variables.tf
+To do this, we need one more input variable in `variables.tf`:
 ```terraform
 variable "google_project" {
   type = string